a-camarillo/resume/resume_camarillo.typ

   of rent and utility assistance.],
-  [Collaborated with team members to review and verify each application was processed correctly, ensuring quality checks before submission for approval.], [Trained both new and current peers on the application process workflow while staying updated on procedural changes.]
+  [Collaborated with team members to review and verify each application was processed correctly, ensuring quality checks before submission for approval.], [Trained peers on the application process workflow while staying updated on procedural changes.]
   )
 ])